Adelaide City and Parks Bike Tour

 Expertly guided using quality bikes and helmets, this all-inclusive small group tour (max.
 10 people) ensures a personalised and memorable experience.
 The tour is run at a relaxed pace suitable for all levels of riding ability with lots of times for photos along the way.

-Availability - Wednesday, Saturday, Sunday (Aug - May) or on request for private groups.
+Availability - Wednesday and Saturday or on request for private groups (Aug - May).
 Starts Adelaide 9.30am and finishes 12.30pm

 Adelaide by bike